LOOPIS-app/loopis-develooper/README.md

 # 🧑‍💻 LOOPIS Develoopers
-"LOOPIS Develoopers" is a WordPress plugin providing tools for developers working on the LOOPIS components.<br>
+"LOOPIS Develoopers" is a WordPress plugin providing tools for developers working with LOOPIS.<br>

 ## 💡 Status
 This project is currently being developed by volunteers under the name "develoopers".<br>